rangsimanketkaew/compchem/README.md

 # Guide for Theoretical/Computational Chemists <!-- omit in toc -->

-## What is computational chemistry? <!-- omit in toc -->
+## What is it? <!-- omit in toc -->
 tl;dr
-> Computational chemistry describes the use of computer modelling and simulation -
+> Computational chemistry describes the use of computer modeling and simulation, such as
-> including ab initio approaches based on quantum chemistry, and empirical approaches -
+> ab initio approaches based on quantum chemistry, and empirical approaches,
 > to study the structures and properties of molecules and materials.
 > Computational chemistry is also used to describe the computational techniques
 > aimed at understanding the structure and properties of molecules and materials.

 ## Research topics <!-- omit in toc -->

-- Chemical reactions, kinetics
+- Chemical reactions (thermodynamics and kinetics)
-- Photochemistry
 - Catalyst design
+- Photochemistry and electrochemistry
 - Potential energy surface
+- Excited states
+- Relativistic quantum chemistry
 - Vibrational and electronic spectroscopy
 - Solid-state chemistry
 - Drug discovery, biomolecular docking